kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 This may be to send a **smaller JSON response** for constrained environments, to **perform HTTP redirection** or to **return another MIME type** such as CSV, an image, a PDF document, etc.

-For this it is possible to use the method [Request.setResult](/core/2/some-lin) with the `raw` option set to true.
+For this it is possible to use the method [Request.setResult](/core/2/some-link) with the `raw` option set to true.
 This option prevents Kuzzle from standardizing an action's output:

+**Example:** _Return a CSV file_

 ```js
 app.controller.register('files', {